 The scenery around town is just fantastic.

 The town of Yangshuo was founded in 1408, during the Ming Dynastry.
-Todays its economy is based mostly on tourism.
+Today its economy is based mostly on tourism.

 After a while I returned to the hotel, then got lunch at the Hard Seat Cafe next door.
 It was trying to steal the thunder from the so-called Hard Rock Cafe down the street, thus copying the logo style from a place bootlegging the logo itself.
 A large plate of vegetable fried rice plus a large 640 ml bottle of Tsingtao for 15 RMB or less than US$ 2 total.